Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-sso-microsoft-entra-id.md

 | Microsoft Graph | Delegated | `User.Read` | Yes |
 | Microsoft Graph | Delegated | `Directory.AccessAsUser.All` | Optional — may be required if users are assigned to > 100 groups |

 The default scope only requires `User.ReadBasic.All`.
-If a user is assigned to more than 100 groups, you may need to grant additional permissions such as `Directory.AccessAsUser.All`.
+If you assign a user to more than 100 groups, you may need to grant additional permissions such as `Directory.AccessAsUser.All`.

 16. Save these permissions, then click **Grant admin consent** to grant admin consent for this directory on behalf of all of your users.